somoscuatro/sc-starter-theme/README.md

 styling capabilities.
 Additionally, it incorporates [Laravel Mix](https://laravel-mix.com/), a wrapper for easily defining [Webpack](https://webpack.js.org/) build steps and efficiently compile assets.
+Furthermore, the theme supports [Storybook](https://storybook.js.org/), a tool for developing UI components in isolation, which enhances the design system and facilitates a more interactive component library.

 **Key Features:**